Martin-J-Larre/joke-teller/README.md

 # Joke teller

-In this project you can push the button and the robot will tell you a Joke by audio and this joke is feching from a API.
+In this project you can push the button and the robot will tell you a joke fetched from an API and transformed to audio.

 ## My process